10 days of horror: The killings that stunned small-town Pennsylvania

 Acting on the missing-persons report, police ask the public for help locating Patrick.
 Patrick fails to show up for work at a restaurant-bar in nearby Doylestown.

 Meanwhile, Dinardo sets up two other drug deals, according to a criminal complaint.

 He first agrees to meet with Dean Finocchiaro, a 19-year-old from Middletown Township, and sell him a quarter-pound of marijuana for about $700.

 Before the meeting, Dinardo picks up his cousin Sean Kratz, according to a complaint.

 Kratz, 20, has a long criminal history, with all his arrests and charges related to theft or burglary.
-In February, he was charged in Philadelphia County with burglary, conspiracy, criminal trespassing, theft, receiving stolen property and criminal mischief, according court documents.
-He posted bail in March and is due in court for a preliminary hearing in August.

-Out on bail, Kratz joins Dinardo.
 Together, they decide that rather than sell marijuana to Finocchiaro, they will rob him, and Dinardo gives his mother's Smith-and-Wesson .357 handgun to Kratz, Dinardo later tells police.

 The cousins drive to Finocchiaro's home, pick him up and bring him back to the Dinardo's family property.
-Finocchiaro is last seen at about 6:30 p.m. getting into a vehicle, police later said, though they did not provide any details about the vehicle.
+Finocchiaro is last seen at about 6:30 p.m. getting into an unidentified vehicle, according to police.

-Finocchiaro is shot and killed in a barn, a complaint states.
+At the property, Finocchiaro is shot and killed in a barn, a complaint states.
 Kratz later tells police Dinardo shot Finocchiaro.
-However, Dinardo claims that Kratz shot him in the head and that Dinardo shot him afterward while he was lying facedown on the ground.
+Dinardo doesn't deny shooting Finocchiaro, but says his cousin shot the man first.

-Dinardo wraps Finocchiaro's body in a blue tarp and then uses the backhoe to place him into a metal tank that Dinardo calls the "pig roaster," according to authorities.
+Dinardo wraps Finocchiaro's body in a blue tarp and then uses the backhoe to place him into a metal tank that Dinardo calls the "pig roaster," according to police.

 Later the same day, Dinardo makes plans to sell marijuana to Thomas Meo, a 21-year-old from Plumstead Township, according to a criminal complaint.
 Meo is with his friend and co-worker Mark Sturgis, 22, of Pennsburg.

 Dinardo meets with Meo and Sturgis, and they follow him in Meo's 1996 Nissan Maxima to Dinardo's family home.
-A mobile license plate reader spots Dinardo's vehicle, a Silver 2016 Ford pickup truck, in Solebury Township at 7:49 p.m.
+A mobile license plate reader spots Dinardo's vehicle, a Silver 2016 Ford pickup truck, in Solebury at 7:49 p.m.
 The plate reader also spots Meo's Nissan Maxima seconds later, according to the complaint.

 After arriving at the house, Meo and Sturgis get into Dinardo's truck and drive to the family's farmland property, where Kratz remained.
 As Meo and Sturgis exit the truck, Dinardo shoots Meo in the back, Dinardo later tells police.
 Meo collapses to the ground, screaming.